CVMI-Lab/IST-Net/README.md

 ```

 ### Training in seperate manner ###
-If you want to achieve a higher results, we recommand you to train IST-Net in two phase.
+If you want to achieve a higher result, we recommand you to train IST-Net in two phase.
 Phase 1, train the world-space enhancer(WE).
 Phase 2, freeze the world-space enhancer and train other component from scartch.
 ```shell
 # Phase 1
 python train.py --gpus 0,1 --config config/posenet_gt_default.yaml